robertmaxrees/robertmaxrees.github.io/_drafts/2014-09-06-hybrid-functional-programming.md

 Also, clear naming goes a long way into the last goal.

-## Be easy to read.
+## Be easy to read, and be consistent

-This is a general guideline for lots of styles, but it's important enough to be enumerated on here as well.
+This is a general guideline for programming in general, but it's important enough to be enumerated on here as well.
 Avoid short variable names for the sake of brevity.
+Use clear, expressive names when possible.
+A little extra typing isn't a bad thing, especially when we have code completion in any editor worth using.  camelCasing is also a great idea - it helps others differentiate between words.
+Use single quotes for all strings.

+I won't get into the tabs vs. spaces debate, but pick one and use it.

+Try to use questions for booleans.
+A variable named `isActiveRecord` is very clearly a status bit and will help whoever touches the file next know that.
+Prepend method names with verbs, like `get`, `set`, `push`, `add`, etc.  These will help others know what is and is not a method object at a quick glance.

+This code is not clear what it's trying to do:

+{% highlight js %}

+var md = {
+	'p1': 'a string',
+	'p2': 'something else',
+	'p1isweird': function() {

+	}
+}

+{% endhighlight %}